-Since 1980, Horizons Foundation has awarded thousands of grants to support LGBT organizations, causes, leaders, and campaigns.
-Ranging from a few hundred dollars to more than $100,000, our grants have been made to nonprofit organizations engaged in every facet of the LGBT movement and the Bay Area LGBT community.
+Since 1980, Horizons Foundation has awarded thousands of grants to support LGBTQ organizations, causes, leaders, and campaigns.
+Ranging from a few hundred dollars to more than $100,000, our grants have been made to nonprofit organizations engaged in every facet of the LGBTQ movement and the Bay Area LGBTQ community.
 All told, Horizons’ grantmaking tops $30 million, with annual totals over $1 million in each of the last 10 years.

-Horizons Foundation is a community foundation, and our commitment is to the broad diversity of the LGBT movement and the Bay Area LGBT community.
-Even today, so few other foundations will fund LGBT nonprofits and programs that it’s vital that Horizons be able to support a wide variety of community needs.
+Horizons Foundation is a community foundation, and our commitment is to the broad diversity of the LGBTQ movement and the Bay Area LGBTQ community.
+Even today, so few other foundations will fund LGBTQ nonprofits and programs that it’s vital that Horizons be able to support a wide variety of community needs.

 Wide range of support